 With the introduction of the “bikini” in 1946, tanning became all-over the place.
 Soon, sunbathing got linked to a wealthy, artistic, and chic lifestyle.
 Simultaneously, the first sunless product appeared in 1929 with “Glory of the Sun”.

 Hydrate your skin: whether you wish to drink water or coconut water, ensure you drink enough to keep your body and skin hydrated.
 If you travel, drink at least 2 liters of water and do not compromise on it.
 Lacking water in the body will cause your skin to dry and to get more sensitive toward the sunlight.
 Consider drinking aloe vera juices if you travel to an exotic country and drink enough mineral water if you reside in large, busy cities.

 Nourish your skin: you should apply a body moisturizer or hydrating lotion that contains enough vitamin E and oils.
 The skin is our largest organ and deserves proper care.
-Consume enough antioxidants and plant-based food as well as carotenoids — plants pigments that have important antioxidant functions and deactivates free radicals.
-Carotenoids also have strong anti-cancer properties.
+Consume enough antioxidants and plant-based food as well as carotenoids — plant pigments that have essential antioxidant functions and deactivates free radicals.
+Carotenoids also have potent anti-cancer properties.
 Find them in kale, spinach, and watermelon.

 Take it easy: do not go to the sun straight after — instead alternate shades and rays, so the skin has sufficient time to adapt.
 If you are at the beach and dig into the water, re-apply enough cream to stay protected.
 Always apply an after-sun cream to ensure your skin gets the right balance of hydration.